Ananthnbhat/fsd-assignments/6. ci-cd-assignment/hello-world/README - CICD.md

 Now you should be able to see the application running on [http://localhost:8080](http://localhost:8080)

-### If you made any changes to code, you will need to restart the containers, to that end, use the below command.
+### If you make any changes to code, you will need to restart the containers, to that end, use the below command.

 `docker-compose up --force-recreate --build`